-Trip Overview (Note: Bladebone area no longer accessible – this trip is no longer available.
+Trip Overview (Note: Bladebone southern area no longer accessible – this trip is no longer available.
 See explanatory NOTE in Itinerary below)

 We will visit a rarely-travelled portion of the Bladebone Canoe Route in Prince Albert National Park’s West Side.
 The southern end of the route consists of a chain of small scenic lakes connected by short portages.
 We’ll paddle across the first lake (Tatham) to access the Park, and then through the next three lakes (Nova, Birch and Axehandle lakes), camping on the last lake in the chain.
 We’ll return by the same route.